Skip to content

 What Makes Integration the Hardest Part?

-Integration work typically accounts for 30–40% of total project effort.
-The connections that matter most:
+Integration work typically eats 30–40% of total project effort.
+Here are the connections that matter most.

 ERP (SAP S/4HANA, ECC).
 Order export, inventory sync, pricing updates, customer master data.
-This is usually the most complex integration — and the one you can’t get wrong.
+Usually the most complex integration and the one you absolutely cannot get wrong.
+If orders don’t flow to ERP, nothing else matters.

 PIM.
 Product data feeds, media assets, classification hierarchies.
-If your PIM is the master for product data, the integration needs to be real-time or near-real-time.
+If your PIM is the master for product data, you need real-time or near-real-time integration.
+No shortcuts here.

 Payment.
-Payment gateway connection, tokenisation, 3D Secure, refund processing.
-Commerce Cloud supports multiple payment extensions — choosing and configuring the right one matters.
+Gateway connection, tokenisation, 3D Secure, refund processing.
+Commerce Cloud supports multiple payment extensions.
+Choosing and configuring the right one matters more than people expect.

 The pattern that works: start integration development in parallel with the later build sprints.
-Don’t wait until the platform is “finished” — that’s how you end up with a 3-month integration phase after an already-long build.
+Don’t wait until the platform is “finished.”
+That’s how you end up with a 3-month integration phase bolted onto an already-long build.
+I’ve seen it happen and it’s not pretty.

 What Does Go-Live Actually Involve?

 90% of businesses that migrated platforms reported revenue improvements (commercetools, 2024).
-But getting to go-live requires disciplined execution:
+That’s the upside.
+Getting there takes disciplined execution.

 User acceptance testing (2–3 weeks).
 Business users test every critical flow with real data.
-Not developers — business users.
-They find issues that developers miss.
+Not developers.
+Business users.
+They find things developers never would.
+Trust me on this.

 Cutover.
 Execute the go-live runbook: freeze the old system, run delta migration, switch DNS, validate key flows, monitor for 48 hours with the full team on standby.